santoshlite/comp250Tester/README.md

 # COMP 250 Testers [This time we will cover all edge cases!]

 This is a repository for COMP 250 testers!
+(5 extra tests added)

 ## Errors at code execution